spuder/Mouse-Jiggler/README.md

 ## Warnings

 This is for educational purposes.
 Use at your own risk.
-The device _will_ show up with a ProductID and VendorID of digispark which may alert some paranoid IT departments.
+The device _will_ show up with a ProductID and VendorID of digispark.

 See [this article](https://ericdraken.com/usb-mouse-jiggler/) on how to modify `USB_CFG_VENDOR_ID` and `USB_CFG_DEVICE_VERSION` in the `usbconfig.h` if you want to change what brand device it appears as.